Mysia14/cpnt270-a3/README.md

 ## :lock: Security & Instagram Policy:

 - [What kinds of information does Instagram collect?](help.instagram.com/519522125107875/?helpref=uf_share)
-- We use a token to get access to the account
+- We've  used a token to get access to the account.
 - [Get Access Tokens and Permissions](https://developers.facebook.com/docs/instagram-basic-display-api/guides/getting-access-tokens-and-permissions/).

 ### :closed_lock_with_key: For Developers - Secure API token/key:
-:lock: How to Get Instagram Access Token
+ How to Get Instagram Access Token

 Step 1 - Register Application on Facebook for Developers.
           1.1 Log into Facebook